2020 Louisville Cardinals baseball team

-The 2020 Louisville Cardinals baseball team represents the University of Louisville during the 2020 NCAA Division I baseball season.
-The Cardinals play their home games at Jim Patterson Stadium.
+The 2020 Louisville Cardinals baseball team represented the University of Louisville during the 2020 NCAA Division I baseball season.
+The Cardinals played their home games at Jim Patterson Stadium.

 Previous season

 The Cardinals finished the 2019 season with a 51–18 record, compiling a 21–9 mark in the ACC.

-2019 MLB Draft
+2019 MLB draft

 The Cardinals had eight players drafted in the 2019 MLB draft.

 Players in bold are signees drafted from high school that will attend Louisville.